EbaBOBO/computer-system/weensyos/README.md

 4.Upon exiting, what kind of resources have to be cleaned up and freed?
 The reference count need to be cleaned up.
 Current states need to be set to free.
 Pagetables need to be free.
 ## Extra Credit attempted:
+Implement a kill system call that lets one process kill others!
+To kill all process, we can go through every page table, then free and clean up then (line 572 - 582).
 ## How long did it take to complete WeensyOS?

 <!-- Enter an approximate number of hours that you spent actively working on the project. -->
+20 hours